When it comes to designing for theatre, my work is concerned with detail and making plays relatable to the audience through the design.

 What sort of a person do you think you need to be to do well on your course?

-I think in order to thrive on the course at CSM you need to be open, collaborative and always passionate.
+In order to thrive on BA Performance: Design and Practice you need to be open, collaborative and always passionate.
 Your not always going to like the fed back you get from tutors at times, but in order to be the best designer you can be an openness to new challenges will further your skills as will being able to collaborate and learn from those around you.
 Whilst your passion will drive you to create and at times be the caffeine you need to get you through what can be an exhausting course!

 Why did you choose this particular course?